leaf-ai/studio-go-runner/README.md

 1. Select and deploy a Kubernetes cluster distribution
 2. Select either SQS or RabbitMQ queuing dependent upon the choice of cloud, or on-premises platform
 3. Select either S3 or minio storage also dependent upon the choice of cloud, or on-premises platform
-4. Determine your dynamic allocation and cost management solution [optional]
+4. Determine your dynamic allocation and cost management strategy, do you wish to use spot instances for example [optional]
 4. Deploy the runner in the form-factor of GPU enabled Kubernetes pods

 Once completed experimenters can return to their python experiment hosts to configure their StudioML queue, and storage platforms of choice then launch experiments.